Inpatient & Outpatient Addiction Treatment Centers

 Phone: (310) 742-9350

-Sylvan Detox is a top rated drug and alcohol treatment facility in Los Angeles, California that provides the following services: salt water therapy, breathwork therapy, cognitive behavioral therapy, solution-focused therapy, dialectical behavioral therapy, family therapy, jungian therapy, psychodynamic therapy, spirituality and trauma-informed therapy
+Sylvan Detox is a top-rated drug and alcohol treatment facility in Los Angeles, California that provides the following services: saltwater therapy, breathwork therapy, cognitive behavioral therapy, solution-focused therapy, dialectical behavioral therapy, family therapy, Jungian therapy, psychodynamic therapy, spirituality, and trauma-informed therapy.
+We combine evidence-based addiction treatment modalities with holistic therapy approaches to effectively treat both addiction and mental health disorders.

 Address: 22703 Sylvan St, Woodland Hills, CA 91367